apocryph575/Portfolio/Binance_bot/readme.md

-Script for parsing info binance and send message in telegram
+Script for parsing infomation about crypto from binance and if in json-file will this crypto, it will send message in telegram